SourcePointUSA/ios-cmp-app/README.md

 ### `onError()`

 The SDK will in all cases wrap the error in one of the SPError class and eventually call the func `onError(_ error: SPError)` callback.
+By default, the SDK preservs all user consent data from UserDefaults in case of `OnError` event is called.
-By default, the SDK will also remove all consent data from the device.
-This may cause a consent message to be shown again, depending on your scenario.
+Set `consentManager.cleanUserDataOnError` flag to `true` after you initialise `SPConsentManager` if you wish to opt-out from this behaviour.
+If set to `true` such use case will erase all user consent data from UserDefaults.
+This _may_ cause a consent message to be shown again, depending on your scenario.

-This was implemented on purpose to be the most safe possible.
-Since there are no consent data, vendors should refrain from performing logic that depends on it.

-This behaviour can be opted-out by setting the flag `consentManager.cleanUserDataOnError` to false, after you initialise `SPConsentManager`.

 ## Delete user data
 Utilize the following method if an end-user requests to have their data deleted: